BTS-CM/Norns/about.md

 Skuld, named after [Skuld](https://en.wikipedia.org/wiki/Skuld) (future/debt) is the third phase offset ABA.

-All three mythological entities use the character "[ð](https://en.wikipedia.org/wiki/Eth)" however this character isn't supported by the BTS DEX so the modern English language equivalent of "th" was chosen over "d" to substitute "ð".
+All three mythological entities use the character "[ð](https://en.wikipedia.org/wiki/Eth)" however this character isn't supported by the Bitshares platform so the modern English language equivalent of "th" was chosen over "d" to substitute "ð".

 ## Why an amplitude of 12.612612612% ?